IndrajeetPatil/statsExpressions/paper/paper.md

 affiliations:
   - name: Center for Humans and Machines, Max Planck Institute for Human Development, Berlin, Germany
     index: 1
-date: "2021-05-03"
+date: "2021-05-05"
 year: 2021
 bibliography: paper.bib
+output: rticles::joss_article
+csl: apa.csl
+journal: JOSS
+link-citations: yes
+header-includes:
+  - \usepackage{tabularx}
+  - \usepackage{booktabs}
+  - \usepackage{tikz}
 ---

 # Summary

-The `statsExpressions` package is designed to facilitate producing dataframes with rich statistical details for the most common types of statistical approaches and tests: parametric, nonparametric, robust, and Bayesian *t*-test, one-way ANOVA, correlation analyses, contingency table analyses, and meta-analyses.
-The functions are pipe-friendly and provide a consistent syntax to work with tidy data.
-These dataframes additionally contain expressions with statistical details, and can be used in graphing packages to display these details.
+The `statsExpressions` package has two key aims: to provide a consistent syntax to do statistical analysis with tidy data, and to provide statistical expressions (i.e., a pre-formatted in-text statistical result) for plotting functions.
+Currently, it supports common types of statistical approaches and
+tests: parametric, nonparametric, robust, and Bayesian *t*-test, one-way ANOVA, correlation analyses, contingency table analyses, and meta-analyses.
+The functions are pipe-friendly and compatible with tidy data.

 # Statement of need

-The aim of this package is to provide an approachable and intuitive syntax to carry out common statistical tests across diverse statistical approaches.

-# Comparison to Other Packages

-Behind the scenes, `statsExpressions` uses `stats` package for parametric and non-parametric [@base2021], `WRS2` package for robust [@Mair2020], and `BayesFactor` package for Bayesian statistics [@Morey2020].
-Additionally, random-effects meta-analysis is carried out using `metafor` (parametric) [@Viechtbauer2010], `metaplus` (robust) [@Beath2016], and `metaBMA` (Bayesian) [@Heck2019] packages.
-So one can naturally ask why there needs to be another package that wraps around these packages.

-There is a lot of diversity among these packages in terms of their syntax and expected input type that can make it difficult to switch from one statistical approach to another.
+Statistical packages exhibit substantial diversity in terms of their syntax and expected input type.
+This can make it difficult to switch from one statistical approach to another.
 For example, some functions expect vectors as inputs, while others expect dataframes.
 Depending on whether it is a repeated measures design or not, different functions might expect data to be in wide or long format.
 Some